richard-gusmao/my-diary/README.md

 A new Flutter project.

-## Getting Started
+## Flutter Android App

-This project is a starting point for a Flutter application.
+This is a Flutter Android App built using imagepicker and flutter sound packages.
+It is a simple Diary to keep all your memories and stories together.

 A few resources to get you started if this is your first Flutter project: